openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 * Allow horizontal scaling of the Control Plane (this may be required in the future, but today is considered unsupported by OpenShift)
-* Management of the Etcd cluster state (the Etcd Operator will handle this separately)
+* Management of the etcd cluster state (the etcd operator will handle this separately)
 * Automatic adoption of existing clusters (we will provide instructions to allow users to opt-in for existing cluster)
 * Management of anything that falls out of the scope of Machine API

 ## Proposal

-A new CRD `ControlPlaneSet` will be introduced into OpenShift and a respective `control-plane-set-operator` will be introduced as a new second level operator within OpenShift to perform the operations described in this proposal.
+A new CRD `ControlPlaneMachineSet` will be introduced into OpenShift and a respective `control-plane-machine-set- operator` will be introduced as a new second level operator within OpenShift to perform the operations described in this proposal.

 The new CRD will define the specification for managing (creating, adopting, updating) Machines for the Control Plane.
 The operator will be responsible for ensuring the desired number of Control Plane Machines are present within the